US reports 1st case of omicron variant in returning traveler

 Nigeria and Saudi Arabia also reported omicron infections Wednesday, marking the first known cases in West Africa and the Persian Gulf region.

-South African first researchers alerted the WHO to omicron last week.
-It is not known where or when the variant first emerged, though it is clear it was circulating in Europe several days before that alert.
+It is not known precisely where or when the variant first emerged, though it is clear it was circulating in Europe several days before South Africa sounded the alarm.

 European Union Commission President Ursula von der Leyen said it will take two to three weeks before it becomes fully clear what omicron can do to the world.